Frugal Feasts: The Best Cheap Eats in Adelaide

 Two Bit Villains

 This spot is a local favourite for those after a cheap and cheerful plant-based fix.
-Most of Two Bit Villains’ tasty menu items are under $15, making it a go-to for budget-friendly eats.
-We can’t get enough of their epic vegan burger lineup—think the OG Cheeseburger, a saucy Sloppy Joe stacked with fresh slaw, pickles, and a spicy maple BBQ sauce, or a mouthwatering Buffalo “Chicken” burger.
+We can’t get enough of Two Bit Villain’s epic vegan burger lineup — think the OG Cheeseburger, a saucy Sloppy Joe stacked with fresh slaw, pickles, and a spicy maple BBQ sauce, or a mouthwatering Buffalo “Chicken” burger.
+A selection of their tasty menu items are under $15, making it a go-to for budget-friendly eats.
+Plus, it’s all served in a super cool offbeat diner with Tiki décor, housed in the Adelaide Arcade.

-Sitchu Tip: Don’t leave without trying their hand-crafted sodas—they’re as fresh as they are fizzy.
+Sitchu Tip: Don’t leave without trying their hand-crafted sodas — they’re as fresh as they are fizzy.

 Adelaide Arcade, Shop 150, Level 1, 111/117 Rundle Mall, Adelaide